broadinstitute/dsp-appsec-trivy-cicd/README.md

 ### CircleCI

   `.circleci` folder has 2 workflows:
-   - `config_test_only.yml` worlkflow builds and scans an image
+   - `config_test_only.yml` worlkflow builds and scans an image.
-   - `config.yml` workflow builds scans image with TRIVY and push the image in GCR if scan doesn't exit with `--exit-code 1 `
+   - `config.yml` workflow builds, scans the image with TRIVY and push that image in GCR if scan doesn't exit with `--exit-code 1 `.

 Setup circleCi project to push an image in GCR:
  - Create a service account